godotengine/godot-docs/tutorials/3d/global_illumination/using_sdfgi.rst

 SDFGI interaction with lights and objects
 -----------------------------------------

-The amount of indirect energy emitted by a light is governed by its color, energy *and* indirect energy properties.
+The amount of indirect energy emitted by a light is defined by its color, energy *and* indirect energy properties.
 To make a specific light emit more or less indirect energy without affecting the amount of direct light emitted by the light, adjust the **Indirect Energy** property in the Light3D inspector.